 The Company intends to hold its Annual Stockholders Meeting in person.
 However, the Company is actively monitoring the coronavirus (COVID-19).
 The Company is sensitive to the public health and travel concerns that its stockholders may have and the protocols that federal, state, and local governments may impose.
 In the event it is not possible or advisable to hold the Company's Annual Meeting entirely in person, the Company will announce alternative arrangements for the meeting as promptly as practicable, which may include the use of the Internet.
 Please monitor the Company's Annual Meeting website at www.securitynational.com/shareholders for updated information.
-If you are planning to attend the Company encourages you to vote your shares prior to the Annual Meeting.
+If you are planning to attend the Company's Annual Meeting, please check the Company's website one week prior to the meeting date.
+As always, the Company encourages you to vote your shares prior to the Annual Meeting.